 Swiss startup Ineratec provides customizable applications of gas-to-liquid, power-to-gas, and power-to-liquid technologies.
 Their gas-to-liquid process converts fossil fuel emissions and renewable methane-containing gases into synthetic hydrocarbons and fuels.
 Their power-to-gas system produces synthetic natural gas from regenerative hydrogen, carbon dioxide, as well as carbon monoxide.
 Additionally, their power-to-liquid solution converts renewable electricity and carbon dioxide into liquid fuels and other chemicals.

 SeeO2 Energy – Gas To Fuel

 Canadian startup SeeO2 Energy helps transform greenhouse gases (GHG) into assets by developing reversible fuel-cell technology.
 They convert synthetic gas, hydrogen, and carbon monoxide into alternative products like natural gas, methanol, ammonia, and synthetic liquid fuels.
 Besides, their technology enables the conversion of CO2 into marketable and clean value-added fuels and chemicals.

-The energy sector faces increasing pressure from various stakeholders, from consumers to utility-scale power plants, to reduce the cost of renewables while simultaneously improving the adoption rate of renewable energy.
-Startups and emerging companies develop a range of solutions that cater to both energy producers, consumers, as well as prosumers.
-Technologies to reduce the cost of solar and wind, increase the capacity of energy storage, and improve the efficiency of batteries generates interest and investment to develop novel technologies.
-In addition, by implementing AI, blockchain, machine learning, and the internet of energy techniques transform the processes and business models currently employed in the energy sector.
+The energy sector faces increasing pressure from various stakeholders to reduce the cost of renewables while simultaneously improving the adoption rate of renewable energy.
+Startups and scaleups develop a range of solutions that cater to energy producers, consumers, as well as prosumers.
+Technologies to reduce the cost of solar and wind, increase the capacity of energy storage, and improve the efficiency of batteries generates exciting investment opportunities.
+In addition, implementing AI, blockchain, and IoE will transform the processes and business models currently in practice in the energy sector.